 The Czech Benedictines received income from the parish church in Przeczów, where one of them was a parish priest, income from the mill on the Świerzyna River with the associated fishing rights, and half of the income from the mill in Bogusławice.
 Despite this, the Oleśnica convent did not develop successfully, the number of monks decreased, and finally, in 1505, on the order of the bishop of Wrocław, John V Thurzo, the Augustinian and Benedictine churches were combined and gave under the care of the former.
 In addition, the Augustinians continued to manage the rectory and run a nearby hospital and poorhouse.

-After the introduction of Protestantism in Oleśnica in 1538, the augustinian monks left the monastery, which became a city shelter.
-The church, however, was taken over by the Protestants.
-In 1609 it was renovated, the shape of the windows was changed, and a new porch was added from the south.
-The building was significantly damaged in 1945.
-It was rebuilt for the needs of the orthodox parish.
+After the introduction of Protestantism in Oleśnica, in 1538 the Augustinian monks left the monastery, which became a town poorhouse.
+The church, on the other hand, was taken by the Protestants and until the 19th century services were held in it in Polish.
+In 1609, it was renovated, the shape of the windows in the northern part was changed, and a new porch was added on the southern side.
+In 1682 it was necessary to repair the tower, which had been struck by lightning two years earlier.
+At the end of the 18th century, a new helmet was put on the tower, and the monastery and hospital buildings were demolished by then.
+The church was significantly damaged in 1945.
+It was rebuilt in the 1970s for the needs of the Orthodox parish.

 Pilch J., Leksykon zabytków architektury Dolnego Śląska, Warszawa 2005.